philc/book-notes/lifestyle/the psychology of money - morgan housel.md

   important to you for something that is unimportant to you, it just does not make sense."
 (Buffet)
 * Unbreakable: "more than I want big returns, I want to be financially unbreakable.
-And if I'm unbreakable I actually think I'll get the biggest returns, because I'll be able to stick around long enough for compounding to work wonders.""
+And if I'm unbreakable I actually think I'll get the biggest returns, because I'll be able to stick around long enough for compounding to work wonders."
 * Controlling your time is the highest dividend money pays.
   * "The highest form of wealth is the ability to wake up every morning and say, 'I can do whatever I want today.'"